 The PS4's top is detachable.
 The HDD caddy on the left is where your new hard drive goes

-Each console has a 500GB option, but in this age of game installations, demos, updates and downloadable content (DLC), you'll need more space.
+Each console comes with 500Gb minimum, but more space is needed in this age of massive installs, demos, updates and downloadable content (DLC).
 Thankfully, adding storage to both is fuss free.

-The PS4's hard drive is the same as any PC or laptop and can easily be upgraded.
-Any 2.5in hard disk drive (HDD), solid state drive (SSD) or hybrid solid state hard drives (SSHD) will suffice and each has its benefits.
+The PS4 has the same hard drive as any PC or laptop and can be upgraded.
+Any 2.5in hard disk drive (HDD), solid state drive (SSD) or hybrid solid state hard drives (SSHD) will do and each has its benefits.

-If you prefer not to tinker there are 1TB consoles available (PS4 1TB, £292).
-Regardless, we'd suggest you upgrade if you expect to use a lot of space.
-A recent update has allowed the installation of drives up to 4TB.
+You can buy 1TB consoles (PS4 1TB, £255).
+We think an upgrade is best (and cheaper) especially if you use a lot of space.
+A recent update has allowed drives up to 4TB.

-The Xbox has an internal 2.5in hard drive in 500GB and 1TB versions (Xbox One 1TB, £256).
-We wouldn't advise upgrading the internal drive as this will void the console's warranty.
+The Xbox has an internal 2.5in hard drive in 500GB and 1TB versions (Xbox One 1TB, £249).
+We wouldn't advise upgrading, as this will void the console's warranty.

 PS4 vs Xbox One connectivity